Leonard Bernstein

 Leonard Bernstein (/ˈbɜːrnstaɪn/ BURN-styne; born Louis Bernstein; August 25, 1918 – October 14, 1990) was an American conductor, composer, pianist, music educator, author, and humanitarian.
 Considered to be one of the most important conductors of his time, he was the first American-born conductor to receive international acclaim.
 Bernstein was "one of the most prodigiously talented and successful musicians in American history" according to music critic Donal Henahan.
-Bernstein's honors and accolades include seven Emmy Awards, two Tony Awards, and 16 Grammy Awards (including the Lifetime Achievement Award) as well as an Academy Award nomination.
+Bernstein's honors and accolades include seven Emmy Awards, two Tony Awards, and 16 Grammy Awards (including the Lifetime Achievement Award), as well as an Academy Award nomination.
 He received the Kennedy Center Honor in 1981.

 As a composer, Bernstein wrote in many genres, including symphonic and orchestral music, ballet, film and theatre music, choral works, opera, chamber music, and pieces for the piano.
-Bernstein's works include the Broadway musical West Side Story, which continues to be regularly performed worldwide, and has been adapted into two (1961 and 2021) feature films, as well as three symphonies, Serenade (after Plato's Symposium) (1954) and Chichester Psalms (1965), the original score for Elia Kazan's On the Waterfront (1954), and theater works including On the Town (1944), Wonderful Town (1953), Candide (1956), and his Mass (1971).
+Bernstein's works include the Broadway musical West Side Story, 1957, which continues to be regularly performed worldwide, and has been adapted into two (1961 and 2021) feature films, as well as three symphonies, Serenade (after Plato's Symposium) (1954) and Chichester Psalms (1965), the original score for Elia Kazan's On the Waterfront (1954), and theater works including On the Town (1944), Wonderful Town (1953), Candide (1956), and his Mass (1971).

 Bernstein was the first American-born conductor to lead a major American symphony orchestra.
 He was music director of the New York Philharmonic and conducted the world's major orchestras, generating a legacy of audio and video recordings.
 Bernstein was also a critical figure in the modern revival of the music of Gustav Mahler, in whose music he was most interested.
 A skilled pianist, Bernstein often conducted piano concertos from the keyboard.
 He shared and explored classical music on television with a mass audience in national and international broadcasts, including Young People's Concerts with the New York Philharmonic.

 Bernstein worked in support of civil rights; protested against the Vietnam War; advocated nuclear disarmament; raised money for HIV/AIDS research and awareness; championed Janis Ian at age 15 and her song about interracial love, "Society's Child", on his CBS television show; and engaged in multiple international initiatives for human rights and world peace.
 He conducted Mahler's Resurrection Symphony to mark the death of president John F. Kennedy, and in Israel at a concert, Hatikvah on Mt.
 Scopus, after the Six-Day War.
 The sequence of events was recorded for a documentary entitled Journey to Jerusalem.
-Bernstein was a member of the executive committee for Writers and Artists for Peace in the Middle East, a pro-Israel group.
 On Christmas Day, 1989, Bernstein conducted a performance of Beethoven's Symphony No. 9 in Berlin to celebrate the fall of the Berlin Wall.
-Less than a year later, in October 1990, he died of heart attack in New York, aged 72.
+Less than a year later, in October 1990, he died of a heart attack in New York, aged 72.